Jrvillena/workday_scheduler/README.md

 listener for text area click created<br>
 created an hour string to read as a 12 hour format<br>
 created a string to load and save to local storage<br>
+changed color codes for past, present, and future times<br>